Raitt's sand eel: Population

 Due to their lifestyle, it has been very difficult to estimate the population size of the Raitt's sand eel.
 Most monitoring techniques are inappropriate and cannot detect the burrowed sand eels.

 Biological indicators, or bioindicators, are now being used to assess the size of the Raitt's sand eel population.
 The main indicator used for sand eels are black-legged kittiwake seabirds.
 These coastal breeding birds are heavily reliant on sand eels and therefore their population size changes in response to the amount of Raitt's sand eel present.
 This can give a lot of information about the abundance of sand eels in the area.

 The Raitt's sand eel is known from fishing records to have regular population fluctuations.
-Overfishing, climate change and food web effects have all been shown to have contribute to these fluctuations.
+Overfishing, climate change and food web effects have all been shown to have contributed to these fluctuations.
 As the Raitt's sand eel is found in the North Atlantic Ocean its climate is altered by the North Atlantic Oscillation.
 This weather fluctuation can alter the recruitment of sand eel.
 Warmer temperatures decrease the number of sand eel juveniles that survive to adulthood and so yearly changes to temperature can cause fluctuating population size.

 Changes to the abundance of species connected to the Raitt's sand eel in the food web has also caused variable population size.
 Calanus copepods are an important prey item for sand eels.
 The population of Raitt's sand eel has been related to changes in the availability of this prey.
 Young Raitt's sand eels have lower survival when copepods are less abundant.